by K.M. Richards

 By the end of 1971, Eaton appeared to have had enough of television, and announced his intent to sell all six of United's TV stations.
 In that year, WFAN-TV had incurred $135,694 in cumulative operating losses; WMET-TV in the same period lost $72,354; WMUR-TV, $64,504; KECC-TV, $58,949, and KIKU/13 Honolulu HI (which Eaton had acquired in 1966), $89,524.
 United also claimed unrecovered investments on the WJMY CP of $639,898 and said the total losses from television -- which totalled approximately $4 million, including unamortized investments -- had wiped out the profits from the radio stations by $75,124 in 1970 and $30,614 in 1971.
 To make matters worse, as 1972 began the FCC designated the Cleveland radio stations' renewal for hearing due to allegations of equal-time and Fairness Doctrine violations, failure to file time-brokerage contracts and exercise adequate control over brokered programming, contest rigging, and misrepresentations regarding the stations' news staff and news and public affairs programming in the renewal application.
 (The proceedings took until 1982 and the licenses were renewed.)

 Amidst all that turmoil, WFAN-TV went dark February 12, 1972.
 United subsequently brought to the attention of the FCC that Patti had testified in a civil lawsuit brought against it in New York, denying that his consultancy agreement with Richard Eaton had any effect on network affiliation agreements.
 United requested that the Commission delay proceedings against its television stations until a transcript of the testimony could be reviewed and the FCC agreed to allow WFAN-TV to remain dark "until 15 days after release date of action on the petition for reconsideration of hearing orders."
-In November, land-mobile interests requested that channel 14 be deleted from allocations table in Washington DC; United countered by announcing the sale of WFAN-TV, contingent on the FCC authorizing subscription television operation for the new owner.
+In November, land-mobile interests requested that channel 14 be deleted from the allocations table in Washington DC, as unused UHF allocations in metropolitan areas were converted to that purpose; United countered by announcing the sale of WFAN-TV, contingent on the FCC authorizing subscription television operation for the new owner.

 Eaton took out a full-page ad in the Washington Post two weeks after channel 14 went dark, publishing the same ad in that week's edition of Broadcasting; in it, he blamed the FCC for the station going dark due to policies that prohibited changes in facilities while challenges to a station's license were pending.